ageryck/Sample-Test-Codes/AfyaYangu/dependants_management/PP_01_Introduction_v2.md

 ## Overview

-The Patient Portal, branded as **Afya Yangu** (My Health), is a consumer-facing digital platform that empowers patients with secure access to their health information, insurance benefits, household dependents management, and care coordination within the national Health Information Exchange (HIE) ecosystem.
+The Patient Portal, branded as **Afya Yangu**, is a consumer-facing digital platform that empowers patients with secure access to their health information, insurance benefits, household dependents management, and care coordination within the national Health Information Exchange (HIE) ecosystem.

 **Purpose**: Provide patients with a unified, mobile-first interface to manage their healthcare journey, from registration to clinical data access and insurance benefit tracking.